In the first stage of wound healing, if there is bleeding, the blood will clot within a few minutes to stop the bleeding.

 Wound Healing Supplements

-All of our liquid proteins, Dipeptide Power (DPP) and Liquid Protein Supplement (LPS), and LPS Critical Care contains 100% amino acids.
-Taking a liquid supplement over pills or tablets allows for faster absorbing and it is easier to take.
+All of our liquid proteins, Dipeptide Power (DPP) and Liquid Protein Supplement (LPS), and LPS Critical Care contain 100% amino acids.
+Taking a liquid supplement over pills or tablets allows for faster absorption and it is easier to take.

-DPP® contains collagen dipeptides & 100% amino acids for wound repair & support from within.
+Heal wounds fast with DPP®, which contains collagen dipeptides & 100% amino acids for wound repair & support from within (available in single-serve packets & 32oz bottles).
 LPS® contains hydrolyzed collagen and whey protein, making it have 100% amino acids.
-LPS promotes muscle growth and prevents muscle wasting.
+LPS promotes muscle growth and prevents muscle wasting (available in single-serve packets & 32oz bottles).
 It also supports ligaments, tendons, skeletal muscles, hair, skin, & nails.
-LPS Critical Care® is made with a mix of hydrolyzed collagen and whey protein with Zinc, L-Arginine & Vitamin C for optimal wound healing & preventing muscle wasting.
+LPS Critical Care® is made with a mix of hydrolyzed collagen and whey protein with Zinc, L-Arginine & Vitamin C for optimal wound healing & preventing muscle wasting (available in 32oz bottles).